Othniel2471/math-magician/README.md

 ## 🔭 Future Features <a name="future-features"></a>

 - [ ] Mobile version of the project
-- [ ] Updating the U.I styles
+- [ ] Adding dark mode
-- [ ] Use and management of Asynchronous code
+- [ ] Use and state management of Asynchronous code

 <p align="right">(<a href="#readme-top">back to top</a>)</p>